50 Cent Responds To Nicki Minaj’s Retirement Announcement

 The 44-year-old rapper is frequently active on social media, often tweeting and leaving Instagram posts about his opinions on various current events and celebrity news.
 On Monday, he took to Instagram to congratulate model Chrissy Teigen after she took President Donald Trump down a peg in a tweet.

-In response to a tweet made by the president in which he insulted Chrissy’s husband and singer John Legend, Trump also made a dig at the mother-of-two, calling her Legend’s “filthy mouthed wife.”
+In response to a tweet made by the president in which he insulted Chrissy’s husband and singer John Legend, Trump also made a dig at the mother of two by calling her Legend’s “filthy mouthed wife.”

 Chrissy shot back at the president, tweeting, “(L)ol what a p*ssy a** b*tch. tagged everyone but me. an honor, mister president.”

-Showing his support for the actress, 50 Cent posted a photo of her with her daughter Luna on his Instagram page alongside a message praising her for her insult to Trump and telling her that she’s loved on his side.
+Showing his support for the actress, 50 Cent posted an Instagram photo of her with her daughter Luna on his Instagram page alongside a message praising her for her insult to Trump and telling her that she’s loved on his side.